 Autumn is the best time of the year for a weekend away or a day-long road trip.

 Autumn is the best time of the year for a weekend road trip.
+The leaves may not have quite yet turned, but now may be the perfect the time to plan a weekend getaway.
 The colours of deciduous leaves – orange, red, yellow – against the clean, clear blue sky of an Aussie autumn: nothing beats it.

-While Australian native flora is largely evergreen, there are plenty of places you can still witness those wonderful, warm autumn colours.
+While Australian native flora is largely evergreen, and some regions have been recently blistered by bushfires, there are still plenty of places you can still witness those wonderful, warm autumn colours.

 Here are seven destinations where you can see the rainbow of falling leaves on a weekend getaway or an easy day-long drive.